clu-ling/logx-reader/docs/dev/install.md

 Open your browser to [localhost:9000](http://localhost:9000).

+!!! note
-**NOTE: If you didn't clone the `logx-reader` repository under the recomended directory, change the `RULES_PREFIX` path to reflect your local path.
+    If you didn't clone the `logx-reader` repository under the recomended directory, change the `RULES_PREFIX` path to reflect your local path.

 To run the visualizer, open a second terminal window under the `odin-tutorial` directory and run the command: